pavelsvagr/json-rt/README.md

 </div>

 ## 🚀 How to use
-Just write a simple json structure, that is readable:
+Just write a simple json like structure, that is readable:

 ```js
 import { RichTextJson } from 'json-rt'